-- whole wheat spaghetti
+- whole-wheat spaghetti

-If you have any condition that causes inflammation or infection of the bowels, it’s important to create an effective plan with your doctor to prevent appendicitis.
-Always seek medical attention immediately if you or someone you know is experiencing the symptoms of appendicitis.
+If you have any condition that causes inflammation or infection of the bowels, it’s important to work with your doctor to prevent appendicitis.
+Always seek medical attention immediately if you or someone you know has symptoms of appendicitis.